jiangwenyuan/nuster/README-CN.md

 # Conventions

-1. Files with same name: those with `.md` extension belong to NuSTER, otherwise HAProxy
+1. Files with same name: those with `.md` extension belong to nuster, otherwise HAProxy

 # Contributing